openface/onset-alien-invasion/FRAMEWORK.md

 #### Inventory Configuration

+Full Non-Working Example:
 ```
 RegisterObject("wooden_chair", {        -- unique id / item name
     name = "Wooden Chair",              -- display name
     type = 'prop',                      -- item type (see Item Types)
     interaction = {
-        animation = { name = "SIT" }    -- animation to play when equipping/using
+        animation = {
+            name = "SIT",               -- animation to play when equipping/using
-        sound = ""                      -- sound to play when equipping/using
+            duration = "4000"           -- milliseconds to delay for animation (default 2000)
+            spinner = false             -- shows a spinner for the duration of interaction
         },
+        sound = "sounds/squeak.mp3"     -- sound to play during interaction with object
+    },
-    modelid = 1262,                     -- modelid
+    modelid = 1262,                     -- object modelid
     max_carry = 1,                      -- maximum number that can be carried in inventory
     recipe = {                          -- resources required to build this item (workbench)
         metal = 20,
-        plastic = 5
+        plastic = 5,
+        wood = 2,
+        computer_part = 1
     },
     price = 150,                        -- cash required to purchase this item (merchant)
     attachment = {                      -- how to attach this item to player when equipped/using